NewcastleRSE/data-warehouse-client/docs/tutorial.md

 Most of the examples contain an zero-indexed "Test" entry.
 This is to maintain consistency with the `data_warehouse_guide.pdf` document.
 The table addition methods in the data warehouse client start `id` entries at zero.

+There are some inconsistencies in maintenance of the study ID to which elements of certain tables are attached.
+For example both `add_boundsint()` and `add_measurementtype()` take a study `id`, but `boundsint` entries are linked to `measurementtype` entries and it should not be possible for them to refer to different study `id` values.
+These inconsistencies should be regarded as a bug which will be removed in future.

 ## Study format
 ### Clinical Evaluation Form "Q321"
 | Measure | Description | Value Type | Categories (if norminal or ordinal) |